 50Hertz operates the electricity highways which serve to transport electrical energy over long distances with minimal power losses.
 With the energy transition, the system of energy supply has changed fundamentally.
 Increasingly, renewable energies are fed directly or via the distribution networks into our grid and transported via our lines.
-Renewable energies already account for over 53 percent of electricity consumption in the 50-Hertz grid region.
+Renewable energies already account for 60 percent of electricity consumption in the 50-Hertz grid region.
 This share will continue to grow.
 Like traffic, electricity flows across borders.
 The 50Hertz transmission grid is part of the European interconnected grid and is directly connected to neighbouring countries Poland, the Czech Republic and Denmark.
 We want to continue optimizing this international flow of electricity.
 Due to our central location in Europe, we are predestined for this.
 We are working consistently on successfully shaping the energy transition - as grid owner, system controller, market facilitator and trustee.

 We are constantly adapting and expanding our transmission grid to according to needs, keep it in operating condition and repairing damage caused by age or, for example, severe weather.
 When expanding the grid, 50Hertz acts sustainably and conserves the natural and environmental resources.
 We only build as many new lines as are actually necessary.
 With our responsibility for nature and environment, we compensate necessary interventions in nature with appropriate compensation measures and give habitat and cultural landscapes back to Society.
 In 2017, we fully commissioned the newly built South-West Interconnector from Saxony-Anhalt via Thuringia to Bavaria together with our neighbouring transmission system operator Tennet.
 It is primarily used to transport renewable energy from the North-East to the consumption centres in southern Germany.
 Thanks to the transmission capacity of this line, expensive interventions due to grid congestion have been significantly reduced.